wp-plugins/ajax-load-more/README.txt

 The following Add-ons are available to increase the functionality of Ajax Load More.

+**Custom Repeaters**

-**[Custom Repeaters](http://connekthq.com/plugins/ajax-load-more/custom-repeaters)** will add five additional customizeable repeater templates and allow you to select unique templates for different content types throughout your theme.
+The **[Custom Repeaters](http://connekthq.com/plugins/ajax-load-more/custom-repeaters) add-on will add five additional customizeable repeater templates and allow you to select unique templates for different content types throughout your theme.
 [Get More Information](http://connekthq.com/plugins/ajax-load-more/custom-repeaters)